How to Optimize Your Software Delivery Pipeline

 That’s because you need to release more, faster.
 At the same time, your product is getting more complex.
 There’s more code, files, and assets to manage than ever before.
 And you have different teams contributing across your software assembly line.

 This can create some significant challenges.
 You can overcome these challenges by optimizing your software delivery pipeline.

-What Is an Optimized Software Delivery Pipeline?
+What Is a Delivery Pipeline?

 This pipeline needs to be optimized from end-to-end.
 This allows for high velocity, without sacrificing control or the needs of the business.
 You can optimize your pipeline with the right version control.